 Therefore, these natural substances work together to help regulate your moods.

-When you have a better understanding of how these chemicals work, you can learn how to regulate and adjust them naturally.
+When you better understand how these chemicals work, you can learn how to regulate and adjust them naturally.

 What Are Happy Chemicals?

 Our brain stimulates certain glands to release dozens of different chemicals.
-They’re sent out into the bloodstream and go to different parts of the body.
+They’re sent out into the bloodstream and go to other parts of the body.

 These chemicals, aka hormones, are involved in various bodily processes.
-There are hormones that manage digestion, heart rate, and reproduction.
+Some hormones manage digestion, heart rate, and reproduction.

-Likewise, these hormones and neurotransmitters have the ability to make us feel joy, sadness, hunger, or pumped up with energy.
-They’re usually referred to as ‘feel-good’ or ‘happy’ hormones.
+Likewise, these hormones and neurotransmitters can make us feel joy, sadness, hunger, or pumped up with energy.
+They’re usually called ‘feel-good’ or ‘happy’ hormones.

 These chemicals fluctuate throughout the day.
-This is why you sometimes feel lethargic mid-afternoon or excited about an upcoming party you’re attending.
+This is why you sometimes feel lazy mid-afternoon or excited about an upcoming party you’re attending.

-Below, you’ll learn about the four main happy chemicals in our bodies.
-Then, in the following section, you’ll learn how each one affects our moods.
+Below, you’ll learn about our bodies’ four main happy chemicals.
+Then, in the following section, you’ll learn how each affects our moods.

 4 Happy Chemicals: